onap/vnfrqts-requirements/docs/Chapter4.rst

 * R-54520 The VNF **MUST** log successful and unsuccessful login attempts.
 * R-55478 The VNF **MUST** log logoffs.
 * R-08598 The VNF **MUST** log successful and unsuccessful changes to a privilege level.
-* R-13344 The VNF **MUST** log starting and stopping of security logging
+* R-13344 The VNF **MUST** log starting and stopping of security logging.
 * R-07617 The VNF **MUST** log creating, removing, or changing the inherent privilege level of users.
 * R-94525 The VNF **MUST** log connections to a network listener of the resource.
-* R-31614 The VNF **MUST** log the field “event type” in the security audit logs.
+* R-31614 The VNF **MUST** log the field "event type" in the security audit logs.
-* R-97445 The VNF **MUST** log the field “date/time” in the security audit logs.
+* R-97445 The VNF **MUST** log the field "date/time" in the security audit logs.
-* R-25547 The VNF **MUST** log the field “protocol” in the security audit logs.
+* R-25547 The VNF **MUST** log the field "protocol" in the security audit logs.
-* R-06413 The VNF **MUST** log the field “service or program used for access” in the security audit logs.
+* R-06413 The VNF **MUST** log the field "service or program used for access" in the security audit logs.
-* R-15325 The VNF **MUST** log the field “success/failure” in the security audit logs.
+* R-15325 The VNF **MUST** log the field "success/failure" in the security audit logs.
-* R-89474 The VNF **MUST** log the field “Login ID” in the security audit logs.
+* R-89474 The VNF **MUST** log the field "Login ID" in the security audit logs.
 * R-04982 The VNF **MUST NOT** include an authentication credential, e.g., password, in the security audit logs, even if encrypted.
 * R-63330 The VNF **MUST** detect when the security audit log storage medium is approaching capacity (configurable) and issue an alarm via SMS or equivalent as to allow time for proper actions to be taken to pre-empt loss of audit data.
 * R-41252 The VNF **MUST** support the capability of online storage of security audit logs.
-* R-41825 The VNF **MUST** activate security alarms automatically when the following event is detected: configurable number of consecutive unsuccessful login attempts
+* R-41825 The VNF **MUST** activate security alarms automatically when the following event is detected: configurable number of consecutive unsuccessful login attempts.
-* R-43332 The VNF **MUST** activate security alarms automatically when the following event is detected: successful modification of critical system or application files
+* R-43332 The VNF **MUST** activate security alarms automatically when the following event is detected: successful modification of critical system or application files.
-* R-74958 The VNF **MUST** activate security alarms automatically when the following event is detected: unsuccessful attempts to gain permissions or assume the identity of another user
+* R-74958 The VNF **MUST** activate security alarms automatically when the following event is detected: unsuccessful attempts to gain permissions or assume the identity of another user.
-* R-15884 The VNF **MUST** include the field “date” in the Security alarms (where applicable and technically feasible).
+* R-15884 The VNF **MUST** include the field "date" in the Security alarms (where applicable and technically feasible).
-* R-23957 The VNF **MUST** include the field “time” in the Security alarms (where applicable and technically feasible).
+* R-23957 The VNF **MUST** include the field "time" in the Security alarms (where applicable and technically feasible).
-* R-71842 The VNF **MUST** include the field “service or program used for access” in the Security alarms (where applicable and technically feasible).
+* R-71842 The VNF **MUST** include the field "service or program used for access" in the Security alarms (where applicable and technically feasible).
-* R-57617 The VNF **MUST** include the field “success/failure” in the Security alarms (where applicable and technically feasible).
+* R-57617 The VNF **MUST** include the field "success/failure" in the Security alarms (where applicable and technically feasible).
-* R-99730 The VNF **MUST** include the field “Login ID” in the Security alarms (where applicable and technically feasible).
+* R-99730 The VNF **MUST** include the field "Login ID" in the Security alarms (where applicable and technically feasible).
 * R-29705 The VNF **MUST** restrict changing the criticality level of a system security alarm to administrator(s).
 * R-13627 The VNF **MUST** monitor API invocation patterns to detect anomalous access patterns that may represent fraudulent access or other types of attacks, or integrate with tools that implement anomaly and abuse detection.
 * R-21819 The VNF **MUST** support requests for information from law enforcement and government agencies.
-* R-56786 The VNF **MUST** implement “Closed Loop” automatic implementation (without human intervention) for Known Threats with detection rate in low false positives.
+* R-56786 The VNF **MUST** implement "Closed Loop" automatic implementation (without human intervention) for Known Threats with detection rate in low false positives.
 * R-25094 The VNF **MUST** perform data capture for security functions.
 * R-04492 The VNF **MUST** generate security audit logs that must be sent to Security Analytics Tools for analysis.
 * R-19219 The VNF **MUST** provide audit logs that include user ID, dates, times for log-on and log-off, and terminal location at minimum.